+- f.
+Musicians or singers.

-g.
-Nurses. n.
+- g.
+Nurses.

+- h.
+Obituary notices.

+- i.
+Funeral programs.

+- j.
+Gratuities.

+- k.
+Death certificates.

+- 1. Outer burial containers.

+- m.
+Cemetery plots.

+- n.
 Escorts.

 - (9) CASKET.
-A rigid container designed for the encasement of human remains. - (10) CEMETERY.
+A rigid container designed for the encasement of human remains.

+- (10) CEMETERY.
 A place dedicated to and used or intended to be used for the permanent interment of human remains.
-It may be either land or earth interment; a mausoleum for vault or crypt entombment; a structure or place used or intended to be used for the interment of cremated remains; cryogenic storage; or any combination of one or more thereof. - (11) CEMETERY AUTHORITY.
-Any individual, person, firm, profit or nonprofit corporation, trustee, partnership, society, religious society, church, association or denomination, municipality, or other group or entity, however organized, insofar as they or any of them may now or hereafter establish, own, operate, lease, control, or manage one or more cemeteries, burial parks, mausoleums, columbariums, or any combination or variation thereof, or hold lands or structures for burial grounds or burial purposes in this state and engage in the operation of a cemetery, including any one or more of the following: The care and maintenance of a cemetery; the interment, entombment, and memorialization of the human dead in a cemetery; the sale, installation, care, maintenance, or any combination thereof, with respect of monuments, markers, foundations, memorials, burial vaults, urns, crypts, mausoleums, columbariums, flower vases, floral arrangements, and other cemetery accessories, for installation or use within a cemetery; and the supervision and conduct of funeral and burial services within the bounds of the cemetery. - (12) CONVICTION.
-The entry of a plea of guilty or a guilty verdict rendered by any court of competent jurisdiction, excluding traffic violations. - (13) CREMATED REMAINS.
-Human remains recovered after the completion of the cremation process, including pulverization, which leaves only bone fragments reduced to unidentifiable dimensions, and the residue of any foreign materials that were cremated with the human remains.
+It may be either land or earth interment; a mausoleum for vault or crypt entombment; a structure or place used or intended to be used for the interment of cremated remains; cryogenic storage; or any combination of one or more thereof.

+- (11) CEMETERY AUTHORITY.
+Any individual, person, firm, profit or nonprofit corporation, trustee, partnership, society, religious society, church, association or denomination, municipality, or other group or entity, however organized, insofar as they or any of them may now or hereafter establish, own, operate, lease, control, or manage one or more cemeteries, burial parks, mausoleums, columbariums, or any combination or variation thereof, or hold lands or structures for burial grounds or burial purposes in this state and engage in the operation of a cemetery, including any one or more of the following: The care and maintenance of a cemetery; the interment, entombment, and memorialization of the human dead in a cemetery; the sale, installation, care, maintenance, or any combination thereof, with respect of monuments, markers, foundations, memorials, burial vaults, urns, crypts, mausoleums, columbariums, flower vases, floral arrangements, and other cemetery accessories, for installation or use within a cemetery; and the supervision and conduct of funeral and burial services within the bounds of the cemetery.

+- (12) CONVICTION.
+The entry of a plea of guilty or a guilty verdict rendered by any court of competent jurisdiction, excluding traffic violations.

+- (13) CREMATED REMAINS.
+Human remains recovered after the completion of the cremation process, including pulverization, which leaves only bone fragments reduced to unidentifiable dimensions.